ABOUT THE SHOW

 PRODUCER, WRITER, PERFORMER

 Abby Rose Morris is a New York based actor, singer, and writer.
 She created More Than Tracy Turnblad after being mistreated due to her size at an audition...for a fat character.
 A firm believer in the power of visibility onstage and screen, Abby hopes to break down barriers for larger bodied actors and people.
 In her spare time she attempts to break free of her own internalized fatphobia, haunts the nightmares of costume designers everywhere, and daydreams about being the first fat Gypsy Rose Lee.
-She also sometimes writes about fat representation on the More Than Tracy Turn-Blog.
+She also hosts the More Than Tracy Turnblad podcast and writes about fat representation on the More Than Tracy Turn-Blog.

 In May 2019, Emerge Theatre Co. presented More Than Tracy Turnblad in Bethlehem, PA.
 It was once again accompanied by Nicholas George Xavier Blum.